 A member of the Governing Body is identified as the designated governor for Safeguarding and receives appropriate training.
+(Carol Douglas - training as part of pre-school/EYFS SLA).
 The identified governor will provide the governing body with appropriate information about safeguarding and will liaise with the designated member of staff.
-The identified governor will establish the level of understanding of safeguarding duties for Governors and the Headteacher to inform future necessary actions.
+The identified governor will

-- Senior members of the school's leadership team are designated to take lead responsibility for safeguarding within the school. - The school's safeguarding policy is regularly reviewed and updated and the school complies with local safeguarding procedures. - The school operates safe recruitment and selection practices including appropriate use of references and checks on new staff and volunteers. - In response to legislation on Disqualification by Association, all staff complete self declaration forms and that correct procedures are followed. - Procedures are in place for dealing with allegations of abuse against members of staff and volunteers and these are in line with 'Keeping Children Safe in Education' and Local Authority procedures. - All staff, including temporary staff, and volunteers who have regular contact with children and young people receive appropriate training and information about the school's safeguarding processes as part of induction. - Ensure that the school co-operates with appropriate agencies and risk based approaches to ensure young people are safeguarded against any potential grooming activities which may attempt to draw them into harmful activities eg CSE and radicalization and extremism.
+- establish the level of understanding of safeguarding duties for Governors and the Headteacher to inform future necessary actions. - Senior members of the school's leadership team are designated to take lead responsibility for safeguarding within the school.
+(Jacqueline Dalrymple, Anna Carr) - The school's safeguarding policy is regularly reviewed and updated and the school complies with local safeguarding procedures. - The school operates safe recruitment and selection practices including appropriate use of references and checks on new staff and volunteers. - Procedures are in place for dealing with allegations of abuse against members of staff and volunteers and these are in line with 'Keeping Children Safe in Education' and Local Authority procedures. - All staff, including temporary staff, and volunteers who have regular contact with children and young people receive appropriate training and information about the school's safeguarding processes as part of induction. - Ensure that the school co-operates with appropriate agencies and risk based approaches to ensure young people are safeguarded against any potential grooming activities which may attempt to draw them into harmful activities eg CSE and radicalization and extremism.

-6.3 The Designated Senior Members of Staff for Child Protection are Jacqueline Dalrymple and Lynn Turnbull.
+6.3 The Designated Senior Members of Staff for Child Protection are Jacqueline Dalrymple and Anna Carr.
 They have a specific responsibility for championing the importance of safeguarding and promoting the welfare of children and young people registered in the school.
 The Designated Persons will: